matw-ngo/lhreports/README.md

 - `src/utils/reportGenerator.ts`: Utility to generate reports.
 - `src/utils/urlExtractor.ts`: Utility to extract URLs from the Next.js pages directory.
 - `src/utils/urlSaver.ts`: Utility to save URLs to a file.
+- `src/utils/markdownTable.ts`: Utility to generate a markdown table.
+- `src/utils/markdownSaver.ts`: Utility to save markdown to a file.
 - `src/index.ts`: Main entry point for the application.

 ### Configuration